Skip to main content

 Price history graph example

-Edmunds recommends that people lease for no longer than three years, so your car will always be protected by the manufacturer's three-year bumper-to-bumper warranty.
+• Lease term: Edmunds recommends sticking to a 36-month lease, so your car will always be protected by the manufacturer's three-year bumper-to-bumper warranty.
 Some people are tempted to extend their leases to four and five years to reduce the monthly lease payment.
 But this means you're investing more money in a vehicle that will never be yours and might need costly repairs.

 3. Determine your budget